lowspace/MAST90106/Semester2_NewData/Agriculture/Locations/comments.md

 Annual reports from 2011-now, however CFP data from 1988-now.
 Able to find worldwide locations from 2011-now in Sales and Distribution Activities section.

 Own Archer Daniels Midlands Co., who do production for YTEN.

+## RKDA
+Annual reports from 2015-now, CFP data from 2012-now, but founded 2002.
+Some location data is unclear (used for R&D trials) but overall data appears well-substantiated.
+How should we handle land ownership?
+They claim to lease farmland in various US states.

+Majority of revenue from US, however big change in 2020 with 80+% of revenue now from Argentina.